janvda/balena-pulseaudio/pulseaudio-rest-api/README.md

-# Service pulseaudio-rest-api
+# Service `pulseaudio-rest-api`

 This service provides a REST HTTP interface to control the pulseaudio server.
-So, other applications can send commands (via sending appropriate http request) to this service in order to control the audio volume, get the list of sinks (audio playback devices) and sources (audio capture devices), ... of the audio devices controlled by the pulseaudio server.
+So, other applications can send commands (via sending appropriate http request) to this service in order to control the audio volume, mute/unmute the audio, get information about connected audio devices, ...

 The idea is to provide same functionality as [pavucontrol](https://freedesktop.org/software/pulseaudio/pavucontrol/)

 ## Design

 This service is realized by the python program ["app.py"](app.py) which is based on:

 * [flask](https://flask.palletsprojects.com/en/1.1.x/) library to handle the http requests
 * [pulsectl](https://pypi.org/project/pulsectl/) library to communicate with a pulseaudio server